ktzar/star_wars_catalog/README.md

     - Code clarity and readability

 ## Additional Considerations:
+- Use TypeScript and React.
+If you're not familiar with TypeScript or you find yourself time-constrained, we suggest using `any` types and then refining them later.
+- You may use any additional technologies as needed.
 - Think about how the project could be scaled for a larger application with multiple teams.
     - State management
     - Requests caching